 - Set-and-forget runtime measured in seasons, not months.

 Battery runs are the hidden tax of cellular scouting, and the CelluCORE 20 Solar simply cancels them: with even a few hours of filtered sun a day, the panel keeps the internal pack topped off indefinitely.
 Image quality is solid mid-pack and Bushnell’s plans land mid-range, but the whole point is deployment length — hang it in February for turkey season and touch it again when you pull cards in December.
-We compare it against every other solar option in the best solar trail camera roundup.
+We compare it against every other solar option in the best solar trail camera roundup, and rank it against the rest of Bushnell’s current lineup in our best Bushnell trail cameras guide.

 Data plans compared (mid-2026)